SPECIES SPECIFIC PAGES

 All Jackson County 4-H Youth (regardless of project enrollment) are encouraged to participate in the NEW Jackson County Livestock Skillathon Contest!

-Winners will be given their prizes at the 2025 Jackson County Junior Fair awards ceremony.
+Winners will be given their prizes at the 4-H Awards Ceremony at the Jackson County Junior Fair.
 Winners will be announced ahead of the Fair.

 Awards include Beef, Dairy, Dogs, Goats, Horses, Poultry, Rabbits, Sheep, & Swine.